 Controlling the spread: fixing foundation

-There are two common means of control.
+There are two common means of control done by our residential foundation contractors.
 The first, Expansion Joints, are designed to permit expansion and contraction of concrete masses.
-On the other hand Control Joints are saw cuts or tooled joints in concrete sections to allow it to crack at specified locations.
+On the other hand, Control Joints are saw cuts or tooled joints in concrete sections to allow it to crack at specified locations.
 The addition of reinforcement in the pour, such as rebar, will also help curtail cracking.

 However, in the end, most concrete pours crack during the curing process.
 The American Concrete Institute (ACI) spells out the technical aspects here, but the California Department of Transportation adopted an easier to read specification for concrete shrinkage. .05% – .08% for every 12’ feet.
 This works out to about the width of a dime every 12’.